MicrosoftDocs/Viva/Viva/glint/setup/360-email-templates.md

 ---
-title: Viva Glint 360 feedback program email templates
+title: Viva Glint 360 feedback program email templates (preview)
 description: Use these email templates to inform your organization about 360 feedback programs. ms.author: JudithWeiner
 author: JudyWeiner